 When looking for the best dedicated GBA emulator for Android, the application John GBA makes for an easy choice as among the best.
-Given our personal experience with this application, we can honestly say that it can run literally every game play on it.
+Given our personal experience with this application, we can honestly say that it can run literally every game we played on it.

 If you are lacking a needed external controller for easier play, the John GBA’s on-screen control is more than sufficient enough to make players stick on the touchscreen.

-For users who are serious about the progress of each of their play session, this app also features online backup support with Dropbox which is a makeshift version of cloud saving for free.
+For users who are serious about the progress of each of their play sessions, this app also features online backup support with Dropbox which is a makeshift version of cloud saving for free.

 As a paid application, John GBA is totally free from unwanted advertisements and can work fully offline.